Examples

 distros: [centos-8, oraclelinux-8]

-Specifying where the FMF metadata are placed (other than default)
+Specifying where the FMF metadata are placed in the current repository

 - job: tests